Back SIDO Case Study

 In hindsight

-I'd lean harder into series-format content from the start — it had the best ROI by far.
-I also want to eventually put a face behind the channel.
+Series-format content deserved more investment from the start — it had the best ROI by far.
+The channel also needs a face eventually.
 Being faceless forced the content to speak for itself, but it capped the community ceiling.

 Doors Opened

-The channel was the main anchor for every interview I landed.
-Growing MetaShift from zero to millions of views — as a solo creator — gave me a portfolio that spoke louder than any resume.
-It led directly to conversations with some of the biggest names in esports.
+The channel became the anchor for every opportunity that followed.
+Growing MetaShift from zero to millions of views — as a solo creator — built a portfolio that spoke louder than any resume, leading directly to conversations with some of the biggest names in esports.

 FlyQuest logo